 What You Need to Know About Patio Door Replacement

-With summer fast approaching, chances are you’re excited to spend more time out on your patio.
-You’re probably ready to open up your sliding patio doors and let in that fresh air…
+With summer fast approaching, you’re probably excited to spend more time on your patio.
+After a long, chilly Midwestern winter, you’re ready to open your sliding patio doors and let in that fresh air…

-But like many homeowners in Wisconsin, you may discover your patio door isn’t working quite as smoothly as you’d like.
+But like many homeowners in Southeastern Wisconsin and Northern Illinois, you may discover your patio door isn’t working quite as smoothly as you’d like.
 You wrestle to slide it open; it goes off track.
-You worry about the locking mechanism, so you jam a broom handle in the bottom.
-You notice air seeps in, even in the winter and the seal doesn’t keep out the cold.
+You worry about the locking mechanism and jam a broom handle in the bottom.
+You notice air seeps in, and the seal doesn’t keep out the cold in the winter.

 Bad patio doors become the bane of a homeowner’s existence.
-It’s a constant struggle.
+It’s a constant struggle that can really impact your comfort and safety.
 If this sounds like you, it’s time to consider patio door replacement.
 Weather Tight is ready to help!

 5 Signs It’s Time for Patio Door Replacement

 The most obvious sign of a patio door problem is one that “jumps the track” every time you slide it open.
 Generally, the difficulty extends to the screen, too.
 Screen doors are often the nemesis of a patio door owner.
-The door may seem to work somewhat properly, but the screen gets stuck, feels flimsy, and is tough to open.
+The door works somewhat correctly, but the screen gets stuck, feels flimsy, and is tricky to open.

 1. Your Patio Door Has Fogged Glass

-When a Weather Tight expert comes out, they’ll take a look at your door.
-We’ve seen circumstances where the door is fine, and there’s simply a problem with the glass (in which case we’ll refer you to a glass replacement specialist who will fix the glass easily).
+When a Weather Tight expert comes out, they’ll examine your door.
+We’ve seen circumstances where the door is fine, and there’s simply a problem with the glass (in which case, we’ll refer you to a glass replacement specialist who will fix the glass easily).
 Most of the time, however, fogged glass is an indicator of bigger issues with the patio door.

 2. You See Mildew and Discoloration Around the Patio Door Seal and Floor

-Another common concern with patio doors, especially in the spring when warmth and moisture come in, is mildew along the sealing around the glass.
-Another tale-tale sign is discoloration on the floor near the door.
-Here in Wisconsin, moisture seepage is a big issue, thanks to those icy winters.
+Another common concern with patio doors—especially in the spring when warmth and moisture come in—is mildew along the sealing around the glass.
+A tale-tale sign is discoloration on the floor near the door.
+Here in the Midwest, moisture seepage is a big issue thanks to those icy winters.

 How do you know when it’s time to replace your patio door?
-Learn more about patio door replacement with this Tod & Todd’s home improvement tips video!
+Learn more about patio door replacement with this video!

 3. Ants are Marching in Your Home

-Another (annoying) sign that patio door replacement is needed?
+Another (frustrating) sign that patio door replacement is needed?
 Ants marching in your home.
-Often when the seal around the patio door doesn’t close tightly due to rot (or because you’ve had to force the door open and closed, misshaping it), small spaces form.
+Often, small spaces form when the seal around the patio door doesn’t close tightly due to rot (or because you’ve had to force the door open and closed, misshaping it).
 These spaces are perfect for letting in ants and other pests.
 Even worse, we’ve seen many situations where we take out a door to discover ants have eaten away the substructure, knee wall, and wall below it.
 You often can’t see the damage until it’s quite far along.

 If ants can get in and out of your home, cold air is getting inside in the winter as well.
 You’re likely experiencing heat loss around your poorly sealed patio door.
 While the screen is great for letting in the breeze during the summer months, you may also be overworking your air conditioner when you close the door because the door is no longer airtight.